Planning Principles: Placemaking in Rosslyn

 Programming physical places through events

-The Rosslyn BID also activates the neighborhood with over 160 public events each year.
-Our largest, the Rosslyn Jazz Fest (pictured above), marked its 27th year this fall with a record attendance of almost 10,000 people.
+The Rosslyn BID also activates the neighborhood with over 100 public events each year.
+Our largest, the Rosslyn Jazz Fest (pictured above), has attracted thousands of attendees over the 30+ years of the event's existence.

-In June, we programmed our newly opened Central Place Plaza stage with concerts every Thursday.
-The local cover band White Ford Bronco opened the series.
-More than 800 people packed onto the plaza to enjoy the show.
-We also programmed a weekly farmers market to not only supply the neighborhood with fresh offerings, but to draw more attention to the plaza and encourage people to visit retailers nearby.
+We also program a weekly farmers market to not only supply the neighborhood with fresh offerings, but to draw more attention to Central Place Plaza and encourage people to visit retailers nearby.

 Activating our public realm